myTomorrows/devops-assignment/README.md

 - The same Helm charts should be reusable to deploy across multiple environments, with different configurations for each.
 - The Terraform code should be reusable and capable of being deployed to multiple environments, each with its own configuration.
 - An open-source monitoring solution can be deployed, providing basic observability for the application.
-- Adding a health check endpoint in the application, and using that in the deployments improving Availability.
+- Adding a health check endpoint in the application, and using that in the deployments, improving Availability.